The term “hypertension” is the preferred word used to describe high blood pressure, or blood pressure readings that consistently exceed 120/90 mm/Hg.

 Advanced age is one of the most common reasons for elevated blood pressure.
 Advanced age leads to hardening of the blood vessels.
 Stiffened blood vessels lead to an increase in blood pressure.
 Elevated blood pressure increases the likelihood of having a stroke, heart attack, or early death, and increases your likelihood of developing heart failure and kidney disease.

 Your risk of high blood pressure increases if you are subject to a range of factors, including:

 - Diet high in sodium

 Unfortunately, much of the time, the precise reason for high blood pressure development is not known.
 This is called essential hypertension, or hypertension that develops as a result of an unknown or compounded source.
 High blood pressure that happens as a result of another medical condition or only after the administration of medication is called secondary hypertension.

 - Diabetes (if it causes kidney damage)

-- Endocrine disorders, such as adrenal tumors (pheochromocytoma, aldosteronism), thyroid disorders, and Cushing syndrome
+- Disorders of the endocrine system, including adrenal tumors (pheochromocytoma, aldosteronism), thyroid disorders, and Cushing syndrome

 - Appetite suppressants